monachwan/first-modpack/README.md

 #First Modpack

-Many mods alongsode with create (sodium-indium compatability)
+Many mods alongside with create (sodium-indium compatability)

 #List of all the mods